openbmc/docs/maintainer-workflow.md

 An executed OpenBMC CLA is _not_ required to accept contributions to OpenBMC forks of upstream projects, like the Linux kernel or U-Boot.

+Review the maintainers' responsibilities in the [contributing guidelines](./contributing.md).
+Maintainers are ultimately responsible for sorting out open source license issues, issues with using code copied from the web, and maintaining the quality of the code.